-- Laboratory sampling requirements are described as major concern for project economics: Methodologies for soil-organic-carbon in agriculture call for sampling and laboratory tests to some extent.
+- Laboratory sampling requirements are described as a major concern for project economics: Methodologies for soil organic carbon in agriculture call for sampling and laboratory tests to some extent.
 According to actors, this presents a deal-breaker in terms of cost.
-Further, accuracy and precision of calibrated and established models is claimed to be comparable to soil sample analysis.
-In addition to the high sampling requirements, actors describe the missing harmonization between standards as barrier. - Standards are found to be sufficiently flexible to approve methods, even if models are proprietary, interviewed actors claim.
-However, new approaches have the potential to reduce the number of ground measurements required, whose cost is described as major barrier.
-Nevertheless, much like in section 2, actors report difficulties in communicating with Standards in order to implement novel approaches.
+Further, the accuracy and precision of calibrated and established models is claimed to be comparable to soil sample analysis.
+In addition to the high sampling requirements, actors describe the lack of harmonization between standards as barrier. - Standards are found to be sufficiently flexible in approving methods, even if models are proprietary, interviewed actors claim.
+However, new approaches have the potential to reduce the number of ground measurements required, the cost of which is described as a major barrier.
+Nevertheless, actors report difficulties in communicating with standards to implement novel approaches (see also Section 2).